mrsalmon1976/SqlServerReportRunner/README.md

     6. Report is executed
     7. Once data returns from the database server, the report is saved to disk in the format specified in the "ReportFormat" column
     8. On report completion:
-        1. If report runs successfully, EndTime is updated on ReportQueue to the current UTC date/time, and Status is set to Processed
+        1. If report runs successfully, EndTime is updated on ReportQueue to the current UTC date/time, and Status is set to Complete
         2. If report fails, Status is set to Error and ErrorDetails column is updated with error information and the associated stack trace
     9. Report is removed from ConcurrencyManager as a processing report
 6. Application sleeps for configured time period before polling again (goto Step 1)